beaulm/goldfish/README.md

 1. Start a dev server (`npm run dev`)
 2. Enjoy (point your browser to <http://localhost:8080/webpack-dev-server/>)

-or

-Build a production version:
+or build a production version:

 1. Bundle everything together (`npm run prod`)
 2. Enjoy (double-click index.html to view in your browser)